Find out how accessible our website is, how to report accessibility issues and what to do if you can’t access parts of this website.

 Non-compliance with the accessibility regulations

-Some images don’t have a text alternative (alt text), so the information in them isn’t available to people using a screen reader.
+Some images on the home page don’t have a text alternative (alt text), so the information in them isn’t available to people using a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (Non-text Content).
-We plan to add text alternatives for all images by September 2020.
+We plan to add text alternatives for all images by the end of September 2020.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 PDFs and other documents

 Some of our PDFs and other documents are not formatted so they’re accessible to a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 4.1.2 (Name, role value).
-By September 2020, we plan to either fix these documents or replace them with accessible HTML pages.
+By September 2020, we plan to either fix any documents created since September 2018 or replace them with accessible HTML pages.
 Any new PDFs or Word documents we publish should meet accessibility standards.

 On some pages there isn't sufficient contrast between the colour of the text and the background, making it hard to read the information.
 This doesn’t meet WCAG 2.1 success criterion 1.4.3 Contrast (Minimum).
-We plan to improve colour contrast by September 2020.
+We plan to improve colour contrast by the end of September 2020.

 On some pages the tabbing order is not logical when navigating using a keyboard.
 This doesn’t meet WCAG 2.1 success criterion 2.4.3 Focus Order.
 We plan to resolve this issue by September 2020.